Last night the neighborhood owls were going crazy.

 I’m not sure when I got old, but I know when I became OK with it.

-The schools in this neighborhood look like ruined castles.
+The schools in this neighborhood look like haunted castles.
 Brick, symmetrical, beautiful, abandoned.

-I admit, there’s been maybe a little more madness than method.
+So maybe there’s been a little more madness than method lately…

 If I stop moving for even a moment, I’ll cease to be